Optimal model averaging forecasting in high-dimensional survival analysis: Conclusions

-{$\underline{\overline{\sl Figure~ 3~ about~ here}}$} For the analysis of high-dimensional data, many penalized methods such LASSO, SCAD and MCP, have been developed.
-These penalized procedures, however, may not perform well for a very large number of covariates because ultrahigh dimensionality brings simultaneous challenges of computational expediency, statistical accuracy and algorithmic stability (Fan, Samworth, and Wu 2009).
-In this article, to address the new challenges from ultrahigh-dimensional data in the presence of censoring, we have proposed a two-step model averaging procedure for improving prediction accuracy.
+For the analysis of high-dimensional data, many penalized methods such as LASSO, SCAD and MCP, have been developed.
+These penalized procedures, however, may not perform well for a very large number of covariates because ultrahigh dimensionality brings simultaneous challenges of computational expediency, statistical accuracy and algorithmic stability (Fan et al. 2009).
+In this article, to address the new challenges from ultrahigh-dimensional data in the presence of censoring, we have proposed a two-step model averaging procedure for improving forecasting accuracy.
 The first step is to construct candidate models for averaging, while the second step is to find the optimal model weights for predicting.
-For the first step, to accommodate censoring in the ultrahigh-dimensional survival data, we have designed a new nonparametric screening procedure based on a fused mean-variance filter and established its rank consistency property under very weak regularity conditions.
-The proposed screening approach is invariant under the monotone transformation of the response and can still be powerful when covariates are strongly dependent on each other.
-For the second step, a weighted least squares method has been used to estimate regression parameters for each candidate model subject to censoring, and a delete-one Mallows criterion has been adapted to determine the optimal model weights, where the standard constraint that weights sum to one has been successfully removed.
+For the first step, to accommodate censoring in the ultrahigh-dimensional survival data, we have designed a new screening procedure based on a marginal Buckley-James filter and established its sure screening property under very weak regularity conditions.
+The proposed screening approach still work under covariate-dependent censoring.
+For the second step, we give an estimation of the survival response then an ordinary least squares method can be used to estimate regression parameters for each candidate model subject to censoring, and a delete-one cross-validation criterion has been adapted to determine the optimal model weights, where the standard constraint that weights sum to one has been successfully removed.
 The superior performance of the proposed model averaging approach over the classical model selection methods and the penalized methods has been demonstrated through simulation studies and real data analysis.

-Note that the weighted least squares approach is used for estimation of regression coefficients with each candidate model.
-To improve the efficiency, we can replace the weighted least squares estimator with the sieve maximum likelihood estimator (SMLE) presented in Ding and Nan (2011).
-The complicated structure of the SMLE would bring new challenges to the establishment of model weight selection optimality, which would deserve further research.
-Another direction is to extend the proposed model averaging method to other high-dimensional survival models such as the Cox model and the additive hazards model.
+Further research is to extend the proposed model averaging method to other high-dimensional survival models such as the Cox model and the additive hazards model.